 The Ukulele is one of the most heartwarming musical instruments that is going to fill your ears, especially because it has very melodic strums.

-Musicians and ordinary people’s interest in this instrument have been raising over the past years for a lot of different reasons.
+Musicians’ and ordinary people’s interest in this instrument has been raising over the past years for a lot of different reasons.

 However, the dilemma about buying a new ukulele still remains and the availability of different ukulele types can make your choice even harder.

 This will be done in order to help you choose between these two, but also to learn and get more information about the differences between concert and tenor ukes.

 About Concert Ukulele

 A Concert ukulele is bigger than a soprano and smaller than a tenor.
 The concert ukulele is usually about 23 inches from end to end with a 15-inch scale length.
 Being slightly longer than the standard soprano offers additional room between frets, which many rookies find comfier to deal with.

 The bigger body creates a much bigger sound chamber, so they’re louder and fuller sounding than the soprano ukuleles.